 - Compile project with WinAVR;

 Then I thought- what if I could build and program the AVR chip with a single button press.
 This is where AVRDUDE comes in.

-AVRDUDE is a FreeBSD Unix program for programming Atmel’s AVR CPU’s.
+AVRDUDE is a FreeBSD Unix program for programming Atmel’s AVR CPUs.
 It can program the Flash and EEPROM and were supported by the serial programming protocol; it can program fuse and lock bits.
-AVRDUDE also supplies a direct instruction mode allowing one to issue any programming instruction to the AVR chip regardless of whether AVRDUDE implements that specific feature of a particular chip.
+AVRDUDE also supplies a direct instruction mode allowing one to issue any programming instruction to the AVR chip regardless of whether AVRDUDE implements that specific chip’s specific feature.
 AVRDUDE can be used as a command-line tool (convenient to use with makefiles) or interactively via terminal.
-It can program microcontroller’s flash, EEPROM, fuse bits, modify individual bits, explore memory contents, etc. For additional information refer to AVRDUDE manual.
+It can program the microcontroller’s flash, EEPROM, fuse bits, modify individual bits, explore memory contents, etc. For additional information, refer to the AVRDUDE manual.

-Let’s try to set up AVRDUDE to work in Windows environment.
+Let’s try to set up AVRDUDE to work in a Windows environment.
 As I am using Windows XP, I need to set up port drivers to enable AVRDUDE direct access to ports.
-For this in an AVRDUDE package is a handy tool included: install_giveio.bat which copies needed driver files to the windows directory.
-For this just run:
+For this, an AVRDUDE package is a handy tool included: install_giveio.bat, which copies needed driver files to the windows directory.
+For this, just run:

 C:\WinAVR\bin>install_giveio.bat Copying the driver to the windows directory target file: C:\WINDOWS\giveio.sys 1 file(s) copied.
 Remove a running service if needed...
 Installing Windows NT/2k/XP driver: giveio installing giveio from C:\WINDOWS\giveio.sys... ok. starting giveio... ok. set start type of giveio to auto... ok.
 Success